Florence Nightingale Comes Home

 In 2020 we celebrated 200 years since the birth of Florence Nightingale.

-We have curated an exhibition in our Weston Gallery, which we are looking forward to bringing you from 20th May, when galleries and museums in Nottinghamshire are allowed to re-open.
-In the meantime we hope you enjoy this online version of the exhibition - where you can read a selection of the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.
+Our physical exhibition was delayed several times due to Covid but eventually ran in the Weston Gallery, Lakeside Arts from 17 May to 5 September 2021.
+In this online version of the exhibition you can read the exhibition boards, turn the pages of our virtual scrapbook, explore a gallery of Crimean War photographs and learn more about the connection between Nightingale and local landowner and politician Henry Pelham-Clinton, 5th Duke of Newcastle, whose family home was Clumber Park, Nottinghamshire.

-Florence Nightingale Comes Home is funded by the Arts and Humanities Research Council and curated by Manuscripts and Special Collections and the 'Nightingale Comes Home' project team at the University of Nottingham.
+Florence Nightingale Comes Home was funded by the Arts and Humanities Research Council and curated by Manuscripts and Special Collections and the 'Nightingale Comes Home' project team at the University of Nottingham.

 Carte de visite of Florence Nightingale by William Edward Kilburn, c.1856